puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/deprecation-policy.md

 {{< note >}}
 Until [#52185](https://github.com/kubernetes/kubernetes/issues/52185) is
 resolved, no API versions that have been persisted to storage may be removed.
-Serving REST endpoints for those versions may be disabled (subject to the deprecation timelines in this document), but the API server must remain capable of decoding/converting previously persisted data from storage.
+Serving REST endpoints for those versions may be turned off (subject to the deprecation timelines in this document), but the API server must remain capable of decoding/converting previously persisted data from storage.
 {{< /note >}}